tobias-weiss-ai-xr/opendesk-edu/docs/development.md

 The mirror script takes the information on what artefacts to mirror from the annotation inside the two yaml files:
 - `# upstreamRegistry` *required*: To identify the source registry
 - `# upstreamRepository` *required*: To identify the source repository
 - `# upstreamMirrorTagFilterRegEx` *required*: If this annotation is set it activates the mirror for the component.
-Only tags are being mirrored that match the given regular expression.
+Only tags are being mirrored that match the given regular expression. **Note:** You have to use single quotes for this attribute's value in case you use backslash leading regex notation like `\d`.
 - `# upstreamMirrorStartFrom` *optional*: Array of numeric values in case you want to mirror only artefacts beginning with a specific version.
 You must use capturing groups in `# upstreamMirrorTagFilterRegEx` to identify the single numeric elements of the version within the tag and use per capturing group (left to right) one numeric array element here to define the version the mirror should start with.